-Operating in this paradigm, these learner-centered leaders constitute a movement committed to transforming education in the United States.
+Operating in this paradigm, these learner-centered leaders constitute a movement committed to a new future for learning and education in the United States.

 The work this movement is undertaking is that of transforming a major American institution such that it can equitably and powerfully serve each and every child and young person in this country.
-This requires that we directly address the inequities and biases that pervade our society.
-In particular, it necessitates explicitly and intentionally addressing systemic, institutional, and individual racism.
-Only when social inequity and racism are directly confronted in the work of inventing and bringing to life a new system of education will the learner-centered movement fulfill its vision and commitment to truly serving each and every child.
+This requires that we directly and intentionally address the inequities and biases that pervade our society from systemic, institutional, and individual lenses.
+Only when social inequity and racism are directly confronted in the work of inventing and bringing to life a new public system of education will the learner-centered movement fulfill its vision and commitment to truly serving each and every child.

-Accordingly, leaders in the learner-centered movement hold as central the commitment to directly addressing the barriers and social inequities that persist as determining factors of success, AND to continually confronting and eliminating racism at every level within education.
+Accordingly, leaders in the learner-centered movement hold as central the commitment to directly mitigate and, where possible, disrupt the barriers and social inequities that persist as determining factors of access, opportunity, and life success; and to continually confront and eliminate racism at every level within education.
 They are engaged collectively in the ongoing effort to ensure the education system itself does not perpetuate racial or other inequities, to seek to remedy the disadvantages stemming from past inequities within it, and to mitigate against those inequities resulting from broader social conditions.

-If this work is done with integrity and fidelity, a transformed learner-centered education system offers the possibility of a breakthrough in creating an inclusive and just society beyond what could be possible from iterations on the current design of education.
+If this work is done with integrity and fidelity, a transformed learner-centered public education system offers the possibility of a breakthrough in creating an inclusive and just society beyond what could be possible from iterations on the current design of education.

-Why a Practitioner's Lexicon?
+Why a Lexicon?

-To support the work of realizing the promise of an equitable, learner-centered education system, this technical document seeks to clarify key terms of the learner-centered education movement, as found in A Transformational Vision for Education in the US.
-Its purpose is to enable a shared practitioner language such that those supporting the growth and development of children in a learner-centered way can communicate and share learnings across various environments, disciplines, and perspectives.
+To support the work of realizing the promise of an equitable, learner-centered education system, this technical document seeks to clarify key terms of the learner-centered education movement, as found in A Transformational Vision for Education in the US, and in practice.

+Its purpose is to enable a shared language such that those supporting the growth and development of children through a learner-centered approach, as well as those creating new systems and structures that can enable that approach's spread, can communicate and share learnings across various communities, disciplines, and perspectives.
 By carefully and intentionally distinguishing what is meant by each term, this lexicon creates a "Rosetta Stone" for translating the myriad of conversations going on across the nation and around the world.

-Moreover, it is a living document that is updated and adjusted over time to reflect the current conversation in the learner-centered space, as informed by practitioners and advocates working in communities across the country.
+Moreover, it is a living document that is updated and adjusted over time to reflect the current conversation in the learner-centered space, as informed by practitioners, systems experts, and advocates working in communities across the country.